-Parents who seek file a grievance must first confer directly with the Principal.
+Parents who seek to file a grievance must first confer directly with the Principal.
 If the parents wish to appeal the decision of the Principal, then they may initiate a formal grievance within three (3) business days following the Principal's decision.
 The grievance must be submitted in a written statement to:

-Office of the President C/O Holy Cross of San Antonio 426 N. San Felipe San Antonio.
-TX 78228
+Holy Cross Grievance Committee C/O Holy Cross of San Antonio 426 N. San Felipe San Antonio, TX 78228